 The companies mentioned on this page are meant for illustration purposes only and are not intended as a solicitation or an offer to buy or sell any interest or any investment.
 Investments can go down as well as up and your capital may be at risk.

-The Private Innovation Circle (PIC) is an exclusive point of contact between successful entrepreneurs and private investors with an eye for innovation.
-The search for the next group of game-changers is on.
+The annual Private Innovation Circle offers a valuable point of contact between successful entrepreneurs and private investors with an eye for innovation.

 About the Private Innovation Circle (PIC)

 Credit Suisse launched the PIC in 2014 as an initiative to connect successful entrepreneurs with private investors looking for interesting opportunities.
 Since then, we have matched 67 cutting-edge innovators with some 1,200 of our potential investors; within the past seven years, half of those introductions led to strategic partnerships.

 The sectors showcased at this annual event reflect how sustainability is increasingly front and center in the minds not only of entrepreneurs but also of investors.
 They have included foodtech, logistics, artificial intelligence (AI), virtual reality, the shared economy, fintech, healthtech and the Internet of Things.